Compare · ReplyGuy

 Gorilla vs ReplyGuy.

 ReplyGuy is an AI auto-reply tool for Reddit, X and Hacker News.
 It posts replies that mention your product on threads matching your keywords.
-Gorilla finds the threads, ranks them by buying intent across 4 platforms, and gives you the URL so you reply yourself for $0.99 a run.
+Gorilla finds the threads, ranks them by intent across 5 platforms, and gives you the URL so you reply yourself.
+Free to start, then $14.99/mo.
 We mean the brand ReplyGuy, not the social-media slang.

 The 30-second answer

 Pick ReplyGuy if you want set-it-and-forget-it auto-replies and you accept the account risk.
-Pick Gorilla if you want to find the highest-intent threads across Reddit, X, YouTube and TikTok and reply yourself, like a human.
+Pick Gorilla if you want to find the highest-intent threads across Reddit, X, Bluesky, LinkedIn, and YouTube and reply yourself, like a human.

 Side by side